mfrmn/mfrmn.github.io/_posts/2016-06-28-scale-scope-hospital-productivity.md

 ---
 layout: post
-title: Productivity Spillovers in Hospitals
+title: Economies of Scale and Scope in Hospitals
 date:   2016-09-19 08:00:00
 categories: posts
 ---